USA/UK/Czech Republic/Germany/Canada. 2004.

 A group of scientists, archaeologists, engineers and even a mountaineer are brought together on an icebreaker heading towards a remote part of the Antarctic.
 Aboard they meet billionaire Charles Weyland who tells them how his satellites have detected a vast pyramid thousands of years old buried under the ice and that he wants to be the first to explore it.
 The team land at an old abandoned mining station where they are startled to find that a hole has already been drilled down through the ice to the pyramid.
 As they explore the inside of the pyramid, it comes to life, trapping them in its interior.
 They find that they are caught between two different species of alien – one that regards humanity as an incubator for its eggs, the other an intergalactic sportsman that hunts game.
 As the two aliens start picking off their numbers, it is discovered that the predators in fact helped raise humanity as a species, teaching them civilisation, in order to become incubators for the aliens, which they hunt for sport.

 Alien (1979) was one of the great classics of science-fiction cinema and is possibly the most influential genre film of the last quarter century.
 It spawned three sequels – James Cameron’s Aliens (1986), which is as much a fan favourite as the original, as well as Alien3 (1992) and Alien: Resurrection (1997).
 Predator (1987), mounted as an action vehicle for Arnold Schwarzenegger, was one of the better attempts to copy Alien.
-This also spawned several direct sequels Predator 2 (1990), Predators (2010) and The Predator (2018).
+This also spawned several direct sequels Predator 2 (1990), Predators (2010), The Predator (2018) and Prey (2022).
 AVP: Alien vs. Predator represents the bringing together of the two film franchises.